Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • The closing date

-Any terms that are not agreed upon in the letter of intent will be negotiated by the parties prior to signing the final practice purchase agreement.
+Any terms that are not agreed upon in the letter of intent will be negotiated by the parties before signing the final practice purchase agreement.

 Here is a short list of some of the most common documents that banks requests in the underwriting process when buying a dental practice: